-At first I thought this would be a slam dunk easy story: who is the Best Boys High School Basketball Player.
+At first, I thought this would be a slam dunk easy story: who is the Best Boys High School Basketball Player.
 But the more you think about it, the harder it gets.
-So in essence, this story is more of a conversation starter than and end to all arguments.
+So in essence, this story is more of a conversation starter than an end to all arguments.

 I started my search for the Best Boys High School Basketball Player in South Dakota history knowing that I was going to need experts.

 Odney is in The South Dakota Coaches Hall of Fame, came up through the system at Washington High School in Sioux Falls.
 Odney was Head Coach from 1976-77 to 1988-89.
-Mel Klein is a member of the South Dakota Sports Hall of Fame, was the first ever basketball coach at O'Gorman where he lead the team for 7 years, was an assistant basketball coach at USD for three years and then 9 years head coach at Augustana.
+Mel Klein is a member of the South Dakota Sports Hall of Fame, was the first-ever basketball coach at O'Gorman where he would lead the team for 7 years, was an assistant basketball coach at USD for three years, and then 9 years head coach at Augustana.

 Now, before you get your undies in a bunch, know that I'm simply sharing information that's been gathered over decades of watching South Dakota high school basketball.